Skip to content

 If lifestyle changes and medications are ineffective, your physician has a number of ways to treat your prostate.
 Many of these are called “minimally invasive,” meaning they are easier on you than regular surgery.

-Examples of minimally invasive procedures include:
+Minimally invasive procedures include:

 UroLift® System